smkent/alive/README.md

 bandwidth form of network communication commonly available, and as such is most likely to be available in a limited access situation.

+This tool works best when deployed in a different geographic location than where you live, to increase the chances that it will be available following a local natural disaster.

 ## Dependencies and usage overview

 Once installed and configured, alive's outgoing email message can be triggered